South Africa Tourist Visa

 A visa is required.
-We cannot assist in processing this document, but we provide useful information.
+We cannot assist in processing this document, but we provide instructions on how to apply.

-South Africa’s Electronic Visa (eVisa) system is in the process of being launched and should be ready soon.
-It will allow visitors from a number of countries to quickly and easily obtain a South Africa tourist visa online.
+South Africa’s Electronic Visa (eVisa) system is in the process of being launched and will by ready by March 2022.
+It will allow visitors from 15 countries to obtain your e-Visa quickly and easily online.

 Many countries don’t require an authorisation to be obtained in advance to visit South Africa.
 If you’re from Australia, Canada, Europe, the US, New Zealand, the UK or more countries listed below, a visa is not required for stays up to 90 days.